STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: STEREO Pipeline to Extract Experiment Metadata

-The spaCy tool adds linguistic knowledge by providing a variety of annotations.
-The most important ones are the UnifiedPOS (UPOS) tag, the detailed/extended POS tag, e.\,g., that the verb is past tense or the noun is proper singular, and the syntactic dependency describing the relation between tokens, e.\,g., preposition and object of preposition.
-This forms a parse tree like the example shown in Figure~\ref{fig:spacy}. \textit{This parse tree with grammatical annotations and dependencies between tokens is necessary to enable rule-based matching.} \extended{The data structure of the parse tree that spaCy is working on is a so called \texttt{Doc} object\footnote{\url{https://spacy.io/api/doc}}.
+Using the spaCy library, we annotate the sentences with linguistic knowledge such as UnifiedPOS (UPOS) tags, the extended POS tags, e.\,g., that the verb is past tense or the noun is proper singular, and the syntactic dependency describing the relation between tokens, e.\,g., preposition and object of preposition.
+This forms a parse tree with grammatical annotations and dependencies between tokens, which are used for rule-based matching. \extended{An example parse tree is shown in Figure~\ref{fig:spacy}.} \extended{The data structure of the parse tree that spaCy is working on is a so called \texttt{Doc} object\footnote{\url{https://spacy.io/api/doc}}.
 It is a container of a sequence of tokens for accessing linguistic annotations.
 After tokenizing every word of the input sentence, the \texttt{Doc} object is processed.
 The default pipeline consists of a tagger, where each token is assigned a POS tag, a parser, adding dependency labels to aid natural language processing, and an entity recognizer.
 This makes it possible to put the individual words of a sentence into context and thus forms a tree structure, which we refer in the follow as \textit{grammar tree}.
-To customize the default variant, it is possible to exclude default methods and add custom methods. } The tool spaCy allows to iterate through the sentence with the part-of-speech annotations and extracting grammatical dependencies in two ways.
+To customize the default variant, it is possible to exclude default methods and add custom methods. } SpaCy allows to iterate through the sentence with the part-of-speech annotations and extracting grammatical dependencies in two ways.
 On the one hand, the parse tree can be processed in sequential token order.
 This was mainly used for creating condition extraction rules.
 On the other hand, the sentence can also be navigated following the parse tree.
-This was mainly used for extracting noun phrases.
+This was mainly used for extracting noun phrases. \extended{ } Further processing for grammar-based condition extraction is needed.
+This includes removing all content within parentheses, as they interfere with the dependency parser and noun phrases could be detected incorrectly.
+It is safe to remove the content of the parentheses, since it contains the statistics that is already extracted in step 1.
+Subsequently, noun phrases are being identified, including their associated grammatical modifiers. \extended{We consider the following modifiers: numeric-, prepositional-, adverbial-, nominal-, appositional-, adjectival, adverbial clause-modifier and clausal modifier of nouns (adjectival clause).} \extended{The tool spaCy is not capable of correctly processing quotation marks.
+To address this problem, if a noun phrase was identified inside quotation marks, the whole quotation gets included into the noun phrase.
+Also, spaCy interprets the usage of a semicolon as a new sentence.
+This would result in two separate parse trees, which our rules are not designed for.
+Since no experiment conditions were found after a semicolon, the rest of the sentence was excluded.}